 For many years Eastern Michigan University has had a policy on equal employment opportunity and non-discrimination.
-Sexual harassment, as in the case of harassment based: on age, race, color, religion; national origin or disability, has long been regarded as a violation of this policy.
+Sexual harassment and cases of harassment based: on age, race, color, religion; national origin or disability, has long been regarded as a violation of this policy.